Understanding your grades

 SAIT uses a 4-point grade point average (GPA) grading system.
 Check your course outline for an overview.

-The overall cumulative weighted GPA for all courses you complete.
+Term GPA (TGPA) The weighted GPA for all credit courses you complete in a term.

-The weighted GPA for all courses you complete in a semester.
+Total Institutional GPA (TIGPA) The weighted GPA for all credit courses you complete at SAIT.

 Calculate a weighted grade